-• The Role of your Dietitian
+The Role of your Dietitian

 The dietitian at your transplant center can guide you on which diet is right for you.
-If you have questions or need more information about healthy eating after your liver transplant, you can request a referral to see the dietitian who works within the liver transplant program.
+If you have questions or need more information about healthy eating after your kidney transplant, you can ask to speak with the dietitian.
+If your appetite is poor or you have difficulty eating after surgery please request a referral to see the dietitian who works within the kidney transplant program.